andredurao/100-days-of-code/log.md

 **Today's Progress**: Implementing the query records exercise fom databases chapter Created the struct Book and now I'm trying to load all records of books on a `map` of Book.
 It's not running, yet.
 Hopefully I will finish this exercise tomorrow.

+### Day 15: January 17, 2017

+**Today's Progress**: Iterating through the Books map array.
+Prepared the action to fill a map of Book structs.
+Next step: iterate and render the map on the view(template)